 Events & Conferences

-There are openly shared documents from MASC’s Google Drive on this page.
-Often a school system will block access to documents or drives outside of their system.
-If you cannot access a document, please use a personal account and not a school account as when MASC receives a request for access, the response is also blocked.
+This page contains openly shared documents from MASC’s Google Drive.
+Often, school systems block access to documents or drives outside of their system.
+If you cannot access a document, please use a personal account rather than a school account, as when MASC receives an access request, the response is also blocked.

 Other Opportunities